ilonka011/Registration-Page-for-Berries-School/README.md

 #Goals

 I am planning to learn more about all the types of input and the details on them.
 I want to expand my knowledge as well as improve my skills on CSS in general.
+Also, the website does not look good on the phone screen which either should be fixed or should be deleted.

 #Author